Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - Switch to administrator mode
-- In Settings: select "Always install missing packages on-the-fly" and make sure that "For anyone who uses this computer (all users)" is NOT checked
+- In Settings: select "Always install missing packages on-the-fly" and make sure that "For anyone who uses this computer (all users)" is NOT checked (otherwise running `R CMD build` from a non-admin account like biocbuild will fail to install missing packages on-the-fly because it doesn't have admin privileges)
 - In Updates: click on "Check for updates", and, if any updates, click on "Update now"